shakfu/chuck-max/README.md

 Open the help file `help/chuck~.maxhelp` for a demo.

-## Missing Chugins
+## Optional or Missing Chugins

-There are four of the standard CCRMA chugins which are not included in the standard build:
+There are four of the standard CCRMA chugins which are either optional or not yet supported:

-1. `WarpBuf`: works well, can be built with cmake option: `-DENABLE_WARPBUF`
+1. `WarpBuf`: works well, can be built with cmake option: `-DENABLE_WARPBUF` or `make full`

 2. `Fauck`: not yet suppported, not yet known to work (wip).

 3. `Ladspa`: not yet supported but known to compile ok.

 4. `Fluidsynth`: not yet supported.

 ## Status